2026-03-23

 How close to fully automated?

 Close, but not there.
 The loop handles execution well — once you know what you want, Claude can build it.
-The part that still requires a human is direction.
+The part that still needs a human is direction.
 What feature to add next, whether a design choice feels right, whether the copy says the right thing.
-These are judgment calls that drift if you hand them off entirely.
+These are judgment calls that go wrong if you hand them off fully.

-The risk isn't that Claude does things wrong — it's that it does things confidently in a direction you didn't quite intend.
-Catching that requires enough technical understanding to read a diff and recognize when something is off.
+The risk isn't that Claude does things wrong — it's that it does things confidently in a direction you didn't quite mean.
+Catching that needs enough technical skill to read a diff and spot when something is off.
 You don't need to write all the code, but you need to know what good looks like.

-Think of it as a skilled contractor who needs clear briefs.
-The less specific your direction, the more the output reflects Claude's defaults rather than your intent.
-Technical fluency makes your briefs better.
+Think of it as a skilled contractor who needs clear instructions.
+The less specific you are, the more the output reflects Claude's defaults instead of your intent.
+Technical knowledge makes your instructions better.

 // feedback